SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/readme.md

 # Front End Engineering Challenge

 GA is designing a new site for K-12 learners to access GA courses and content.
 Use CSS, HTML, and JavaScript to develop a responsive navbar with login/logout.
-You can start with the code in index.html or create your own project.

 ## Requirements:

-- Demonstrate use of web standards including valid HTML5.
+- Demonstrate use of web standards including HTML5.
 - Use an external stylesheet CSS file.
 - Make the navbar responsive with at least one breakpoint (your choice as to how it looks on a smaller screen width).
 - Follow the style guidelines listed below.